Millennials shut out of the housing market, again

 40

-27% of millennials (born 1981-96) lived in a home they or their partner owned at age 25 to 34, compared to 40% or more in previous generations
+27% of millennials (born 1981-96) lived in a home they or their partner owned at age 25 to 34, compared with 40% or more in previous generations

 0